Enhanced Due Diligence

 When Is Enhanced Due Diligence Required?

 The triggering flags associated with EDD are part of the government mandate and are sometimes distinct from what we associate with run-of-the-mill fraudsters.
-For example, they include:
+For example, Enhanced due diligence AML legislation dictates that the following are subject:

 - Politically Exposed Persons (PEPs): individuals who are in prominent positions visible to the public, remaining transparent for the sake of public trust